bobzgibb/NotedW/README.md

 - [mermaid](https://github.com/knsv/mermaid) project for the graph library,
 - [BPMN.io](https://github.com/bpmn-io) for the BPMN.js viewer and editor library
 - and to the StackExchange community for the hundreds of already asked and answered questions, which helped me along.
-(No new question was posted, and no living animals were harmed during development.)
+(No new question was posted during development.)

-This personal wiki / note-taking tool is created by Bob Gibb.
+This personal wiki / note-taking tool is created by Bob Z. Gibb.
 You can contact me if you have questions, suggestions, etc.